Islamic environmentalism

-Islamic environmentalism is a strand of environmental philosophy as well as an Islamic movement that employs environmental principles derived from Islamic scriptures and traditions to the environment and the modern-day environmental crisis.
-Muslim environmentalists believe in God's absolute sovereignty over nature and emphasize humanity's role as God's vicegerent, making it their duty to protect and preserve the environment.
+Islamic environmentalism is a strand of environmental as well as Islamic philosophy that employs environmental principles derived from Islamic scriptures and traditions to the environment and the modern-day environmental crisis.
+Modern Islamic environmentalists derive their contemporary ecotheology from Islam's long tradition of stewardship theology - as Islam teaches that God holds absolute sovereignty over creation, Muslim envornomentalists emphasize humanity's role as stewards, making it their duty to protect and preserve God's creation.
 Islamic environmentalism encompasses Islamic ecological philosophy, Sharia-based environmental law, and Islamic environmental activism.

 History

 Islamic environmentalism began with the Iranian philosopher Seyyed Hossein Nasr and has evolved since the 1960s.
 A series of lectures delivered at the University of Chicago in 1966 by Nasr serves as an original point of reference.
 He was, in fact, among the early thinkers "to draw attention to the spiritual dimensions of the environmental crisis".
 Nasr draws on Sufism and the concept of the unity of being to emphasize the connections between environmental degradation and the modern world's spiritual and moral crises.
 The field of Islamic environmentalism developed further in the 1980s with the contributions made by contemporary thinkers such as Mawil Izzi Dien and Fazlun Khalid.